fbpx

 Why am I asking you to do this?

 However, if you have a hard deadline like 5 pm.
-You will start prioritizing your tasks, eliminating unnecessary items, and focusing on the key items that need to get completed that day.
+You will start prioritizing your tasks, eliminating unnecessary items, and focusing on the key items that need to be completed that day.

 Let’s share some examples.
 Think about which example you relate most with.